 We have to delegitimize the regime, and most white people vote for the Republicans.
 Therefore, we want to encourage the idea President Obama’s government is an occupier.
 This is already happening.
 Birtherism is the desperate attempt of conservatives to believe in constitutionalism and Americanism without having to draw racial conclusions.
 Soon, even this thin reed will be taken away.
 If Obama is re-elected after months of a triumphant victory narrative among Republicans, many will believe that the election was stolen .
 Reports of bussed-in Somalis swinging the vote, corrupt political machines in major cities , and threats of black riots are all to the good .
 A situation in which Mitt Romney wins the popular vote but loses the electoral vote would be even better.

 White Americans need to understand that they can’t elect their way out of this crisis; that it is literally no longer possible.
 They need to understand that it is the System itself that is against them, and readings of the Constitution won’t save them.

 This doesn’t mean Republicans are irrelevant.
 It doesn’t mean third parties are irrelevant.
 It doesn’t mean partisan democratic politics are irrelevant.
 They are all relevant insofar as they lead people to us.
 What it means is that we have to craft an independent force to save our race and advance our ideas and policies.

 This election is not our fight.
 We have to engage in politics on our own terms.
-Even mainstreamers should only dedicate their time and talents to movements and figures that can lead to greater things, not sacrifice for people who will continuously retreat from the day they are elected.
+Even mainstreamers should dedicate their time and talents only to movements and figures that can lead to greater things, not sacrifice for people who will continuously retreat from the day they are elected.

 No one else will do it.
 It will take everything we have to save ourselves.
 We shouldn’t dedicate anything we have, even our votes, to saving our enemies.